orbas1/Nodejs-Fixnado/update_docs/1.00/ui-ux_updates/design_change_log.md

 - Align frontend developers on new token naming and CSS variable mapping.
 - Schedule accessibility audit after initial implementation of the new patterns.

+## 2025-10-10 – Authentication Hardening Review
+- No visual adjustments required for the backend authentication hardening task; existing account onboarding flows already account for the enforced password complexity and company metadata fields documented in the design system.
+- Logged the stricter validation copy requirements so UX writers can align helper text in upcoming form implementations.

 For detailed breakdowns, refer to the role- and channel-specific documents in this directory.